bellanich/git-cheatsheet/README.md

 Image source: [GitHub's Octodex](https://octodex.github.com/nuxtocat/)

 ## Usage

-You have two options for using  this cheat-sheet.
+You have two options for using  this cheat-sheet: download it as PDF or compile it from the source code.

 ### Option 1: Download cheatsheet as a PDF